Swimming Pools & Home Insurance: Liability, Costs & Requirements

 Liability: The Biggest Insurance Risk of Pool Ownership

 Of all the ways a pool affects your homeowners insurance, liability is the most significant.
-A pool accident — especially one involving a child — can result in a lawsuit worth hundreds of thousands of dollars or more.
+A pool accident, especially one involving a child, can result in a lawsuit worth hundreds of thousands of dollars or more.
+With social inflation and larger jury verdicts becoming more common, insurers are pushing pool owners toward higher liability limits than ever before.

 The Attractive Nuisance Doctrine Explained